dockerimages/docker-haproxy-serf/README.md

 of available servers.
 Likewise, whenever an `xweb` node leaves (or fails out of) the cluster, the serf handler will remove it from the haproxy server list.

-So, supposing you had a docker container with a webserver running on port 8080 (this is hardcoded currently) and serf agent connecting to serf_1 (just like this container), you could add it to the pool with
+So, supposing you had a docker container with a webserver running on port 8080 and serf agent connecting to serf_1 (just like this container), you could add it to the pool with

             sudo docker run -P -link serf_1:serf_1 -d my-web-server

 The haproxy container will update it's haproxy.conf, restart itself, and start serving up content.
+The haproxy container will use the IP address associated with the serf node and the port specified in the `port` tag on the node.
 Add/remove new `my-web-server` containers at will and it all just works.

 ## Config